Our best start package is designed to ensure your new best friend has everything they need. It includes:

 We aim to process any claim form within ten working days of receipt.
 If the policy holders section of your claim form is not completed then this will delay the process.

 Owners are usually asked to settle in full at the time of any treatment.
 However, with prior arrangement and mutual agreement, we are able to offer Direct Claims in some circumstances, meaning that your insurance company settle the claim directly to us; you simply pay your excess, any co-payment and for any non-claimable charges including a Direct Claim fee.

 In order for us to be able to arrange a Direct Claim please contact the practice in advance of your pets appointment.

 It is the owner / policy holders responsibility to ensure the level of cover they have chosen is suitable for the treatment or procedure undertaken.

 Owners will be responsible in full for any shortfall in your insurance payment.

 If your insurance provider decline to settle a claim, or any part of the claim, you will be liable in full for the fees owed to the practice.

-For owners who do not have a Pet Insurance policy, or who’s policy is not adequate for their pet’s treatment, we are able to offer personal loans at 0% APR for 6 to 12 months via a third party company, CarefreeCredit.
-To find out more please call the practice, or click here to see if you qualify.
+For owners who do not have a Pet Insurance policy, or who’s policy is not adequate for their pet’s treatment, we would ask that any fees are settled in full at the time of consultation.